bsiever/microbit-dstemp-2wire/README.md

 - Micro:bit GND to GND (black wire) and Vdd (red wire) of the sensor
 - Micro:bit I/O pin, like `||P0||`, to the data in/out (white wire) of the sensor

-You can assemble your own aligator clip version of the sensor quite easily with: 1) DS18B20, 2) 1-2 Aligator clips, 3) Wire cutters or utility knife, and 4) Tape (electrical taper preferred)
+You can assemble your own alligator clip version of the sensor quite easily with: 1) (authentic) DS18B20, 2) 1-2 Alligator clips, 3) Wire cutters or utility knife, and 4) Tape (electrical taper preferred)

+## Building a sensor assembly

+1. Assemble the materials (sensor, alligator clips (black and white preferred), wire cutters or utility knife, and tape):<br />![./docs/static/1_Parts.jpg]
+2. Strip approximately 1 inch of insulation from the three wires on the sensor:<br />![./docs/static/2_StripAndTwistSensorWires.jpg]<br />
+   1. You can gently "roll" the wire under the blade of the utility knife to cut the insulation and then pull it off.
+Be careful not to apply too much pressure or you'll cut the wires too!
+   2. Twist together the red and black wires.
+3. Cut the alligator clips into two.
+Strip approximately 1 inch of insulation from the ends of two clips of different color.<br />![./docs/static/3_CutAndStripClips.jpg]
+4. Twist together the sensor's red/black wires with the black alligator clip.
+Twist the sensor's white wire with the white alligator clip. <br />![./docs/static/4_TwistClipsAndSensorWires.jpg]
+5. Fold back the black/red wires to double them up with the larger cable on the sensor and then wrap them in electrical tape to cover all exposed wire. <br />![./docs/static/5_FoldBackBlackAndTape.jpg]
+6. Now fold back the white wires and also wrap them in tape.<br />![./docs/static/6_FoldBackWhiteAndTape.jpg]

 # Getting the Temperature